magento/devdocs/guides/v2.2/cloud/cdn/configure-fastly.md

 1. In the *Fastly Configuration* section, expand **Advanced**.

 1. Set the **Admin path timeout** value in seconds.
-This value cannot be more than one hour (3600 seconds).
+This value cannot be more than 10 minutes (600 seconds).

 1. Click **Save Config** at the top of the page.